How to Build a Finance Team and Hire for High-Growth Startups

 The first step in building out your finance team is spotting the tipping points when your key responsibilities will become overwhelming and impossible to fulfill without help.
 Ideally, you should invest in the team before these tipping points are in sight.
 Otherwise, it may already be too late.

 But for many companies, the clearest tipping point is when something in finance breaks.
 Maybe accounts receivable gets overwhelmed, and you fail to invoice your biggest customer properly.
 Perhaps you experience a major payroll error that disgruntles employees.
-Or maybe you have an audit coming up, and you can’t find time to prepare.
+Or maybe you’re struggling to find time to prepare for a financial audit.

 Whatever it is, there are certain events that can shine a massive spotlight on the need to invest in finance.
 But your goal should be to build out the finance team before something actually breaks.